 I have been so busy making mail lately!
 Cutting out little packets of handmade stickers and labels, collecting vintage stamps, hunting for postcards old and new, photocopying old recipes and household tips that once belonged to my great-grandmother, then bundling them all up together in handmade envelopes from old catalogue pages, melting green or red wax over the fold, and sealing them shut with a big, bold N.

-I'll do my best to oblige you in this post but, to be honest, the beauty of mail-art is that there are no rules and no standards.
+Lately I've noticed that a lot of you guys have been using the comments section of this blog to ask for tips and tutorials on how to create mail-art.
+So I'll do my best to oblige you in this post but, to be honest, the beauty of mail-art is that there are no rules and no standards.
 No tests to pass, no clubs to join, nobody to judge the "artistry" or talent of your work.
 Or mine.
 If you put some creative effort into it, and if you call it mail-art, it is mail-art.

 * Brown kraft paper * Scissors * Glue-stick * Pencil (I use 2b) * Eraser * Pencil-sharpener * Black felt-tip pen (waterproof) * Watercolour paints * Gouache paints * A variety of watercolour paint-brushes * Postage stamps * "Via Airmail" stickers (if applicable) * Sticky-tape * Washi-tape (optional) * Sealing wax and seal (optional)